Hernan Lopez (entrepreneur)

-Hernan Lopez is an entrepreneur and media executive.
-He is best known as the founder of Wondery, an American podcast and media company.
-From 2011 to 2016 he was the chief executive officer of Fox International Channels.
+Hernan Lopez is an Argentine-American entrepreneur and media executive.
+He was the president and chief executive officer of Fox International Channels from 2011 to 2016 and later founded the American podcast company Wondery.
+Amazon acquired Wondery in 2021 in a deal reportedly valued at $300 million.
+Wondery produced series including Dirty John and Dr. Death.
+In 2024, he founded the management consulting firm, Owl & Co.

 Early life

 Lopez was born in Argentina and moved to the U.S. in his late 20s.
-He holds dual American and Argentine citizenship.
-He attended business school and holds a Master of Business Administration from the University of Miami.
+He holds a Master of Business Administration from the University of Miami.

 Career

 Fox

-In 2000, Lopez joined Fox International Channels (FIC) as Senior Vice President and Managing Director of Fox Latin America.
-From 2003 to 2008, he advanced to the roles of President for Latin America and General Manager for the United Kingdom within Fox International Channels.
-Later, from 2011 to 2016, he served as the President and CEO of Fox International Channels, where under his leadership, the company grew annual revenue from $100 million in 2002 to $3 billion.
-During his tenure, Lopez helped lead the global rollout of television shows such as" The Walking Dead."
+Before founding Wondery, Lopez spent sixteen years at Fox International Channels.
+He was promoted to Senior Vice President and Managing Director of Fox Latin America in 2000.
+He later became President of Fox Latin America and General Manager for the United Kingdom operations before being appointed President and CEO of Fox International Channels in 2011.

+During his tenure, the company grew annual revenue from $100 million in 2002 to $3 billion.
+As CEO, Lopez oversaw Fox's international television business during a period of global expansion, growing the company's portfolio of entertainment, factual, and sports channels across Europe, Latin America, Asia, Africa, and the Middle East.
+He also led the global rollout of television shows such as" The Walking Dead."